-For the fiscal year ended July 31, 2020, the fiscal period from August 1, 2020 to December 31, 2020, and the fiscal years ended December 31, 2021 and 2022, the Funds did not pay any brokerage commissions on portfolio transactions effected by affiliated brokers.
+For the fiscal years ended December 31, 2022, 2023 and 2024, the Funds did not pay any brokerage commissions on portfolio transactions effected by affiliated brokers.

 Securities of "Regular Broker-Dealers."
 The Funds are required to identify any securities of their "regular brokers and dealers" (as such term is defined in the 1940 Act) that each Fund held during its most recent fiscal year.
 During the most recent fiscal year, the Funds did not hold any securities of "regular brokers and dealers."